yoe/fosdemvideo/README.md

 # dv2webm-batch

-This scripts takes a command file, which looks somewhat like this:
+This scripts takes a command file, which should contain lines looking somewhat like this:

 <pre>
 filename|type|starttime|endtime|description